-Today, we’re going to take a look at the PARCC sample assessment prototypes and find out how connecting assessments through the arts can lead to an elegant fit in these areas.
+Let’s take a look at a PARCC sample assessment prototype and find out how connecting assessments through the arts can lead to an elegant fit in these areas.
 Please keep in mind these are suggestions at this point.
 There is a great possibility of changes happening here.
 However, what I find so exciting in the structure of these assessments is the direct connection to how the Arts provide critique in each of their areas.
-Let’s dig in!

 Here’s an example of 6th Grade English/Language Arts assessment suggestions:

 There’s definitely a performance component involved, as well as a year-end summative assessment.
 In itself largely alters the days of No Child Left Behind.
 No longer is student growth and/or knowledge measured in one, high-stakes standardized test.
 While this will still be a piece of the puzzle, we will provide a performance piece to gain a complete picture of student learning.
 As artists, we know that the performance is where students can show tremendous growth.
 This is because the time, skills and processes needed to complete performances are so comprehensive of learning.

 In this particular example, the Literary Analysis Task focuses on close-reading.
 In terms of the arts, we need to stop thinking that reading is simply traditional print materials.
 Students can read a piece of art or a piece of music.
 They can read a choreographed score and certainly, they can read a scene.
 All of these are examples of text complexity using symbols, words and images.
 All of which need to be thoughtfully interpreted to synthesize into personal understanding of the piece.

 For the narrative writing, direct connections can be made to composing a piece of music, with an outline of a story to develop a piece of art around, as an artful journaling project, or as writing a scene based on a specific topic.
 The extensions for moving from writing these stories in each artform to performing them is our way to add rigor and relevancy for our students.